 - 1 Statewide commercial business list

 - 2 Local commercial business list

 - 4 Statewide retail license/permit list

-- ness list 5 Statewide liqu

-- 3 Statewide tobacco license/permit list
+- 5 Statewide liquor license/permit list

+- $3-S_1$

+- 6 Other

-- 5 Statewide liquor license/permit list 6 Other
+Statewide tobacco license/permit list

-- Type of Name of Frame Source Source Description Updating Method and Cycle MS State Tax 3 Outlets are licensed with the MS State Tax Data is updated on a continuous Commission Commission.
-The Office of the Attorney basis.
-The enforcement officers General enforcement officers continually update any information on the update the list for accuracy.
-They are located outlets in their area.
-They send the in separate geographical regions throughout information to the central office the state. weekly and the list is updated at that time.
+Name of Frame Source Type of Source Description Updating Method and Cycle Mississippi State Tax Commission 3 Outlets are licensed with the MS State Tax Commission.
+The Office of the Attorney General enforcement officers continually update the list for accuracy.
+They are located in separate geographical regions throughout the state.
+Data are updated on a continuous basis.
+The enforcement officers update any information on the outlets in their area They send the information to the central office weekly and the list is updated at that time.

-- 3. If an area frame is used, describe how area sampling units are defined and formed.
+3. If an area frame is used, describe how area sampling units are defined and formed.

-- a.
-Is any area left out in the formation of the area frame? 🗌 Yes 👘 No
+a.
+Is any area left out in the formation of the area frame?

-If Yes, what percentage of the State's population is not covered by the area frame?
+If Yes, what percentage of the state's population is not covered by the area frame? %

-4. Federal regulation requires that vending machines be inspected as part of the Synar survey.
-Are vending machines included in the Synar survey?
-Yes No
+- 4. Federal regulation requires that vending machines be inspected as part of the Synar survey.
+Are vending machines included in the Synar survey? - Yes No

-If No, please indicate the reason they are not included in the Synar survey.
+If No, please indicate the reason(s) they are not included in the Synar survey.
+Please check all that apply.